Cooperative Sheaf Neural Networks: Cooperative Sheaf Neural Networks

 \section{Cooperative Sheaf Neural Networks}

-In this section, we leverage the sheaf Laplacians in \cref{def:laplacians} to introduce Cooperative Sheaf Neural Networks (CSNNs).
-To exploit the asymmetric communication induced by directed sheaves, we first convert our input (undirected) graph into a directed one in the following way: every time there is an edge between nodes $i$ and $j$, an arbitrary direction is chosen to form the graph $G$, then we also consider the reversed graph $\overline{G}$.
-Finally, we use a sheaf $(G \cup\overline{G},\gF)$ whose restriction maps $\rmapf{i}{ij} $ and $\rmapf{i}{ji}$ control the information from $i$ and to $i$, respectively.
+In this section, we leverage the sheaf Laplacians in \Cref{def:laplacians} to propose Cooperative Sheaf Neural Networks (CSNNs), an SNN which allows nodes to independently to decide how they participate in message diffusion, choosing whether to broadcast their information and/or to listen from the neighbors.
+To exploit the asymmetric communication induced by sheaves over directed graphs, we convert our input undirected graph into a directed one by replacing undirected edges with a pair of directed ones. \looseness=-1

-Our goal is to create a sheaf diffusion model capable of exhibiting cooperative behavior.
-In other words, nodes should be able to decide how they participate in message passing, choosing whether to broadcast their information or to listen from the neighbors.
-For undirected sheaf models, it is easy to see that this behavior is unachievable since both the message from $i$ to $j$ through an undirected edge $e$ and its converse depend directly on $\rmapf{i}{e}^{\top}$ --- and setting $\rmapf{i}{e}^{\top}$ to zero cancels out messages in both directions (c.f., \autoref{eq:lap}). \looseness=-1
+We design CSNN's diffusion mechanism by composing the out-degree and the transposed in-degree sheaf Laplacians.
+In practice, we use their normalized versions \looseness=-1